Meet Our Team

 Bryce joined the GVC in 2010 as an intern working with local governments to develop greenhouse gas emissions inventories as part of the Green Communities program.
-After being promoted to a full-time GVC team member in 2010, Bryce took the lead on wrapping up the first round of the program, and continues to manage the second round.
-Working with governments to identify energy efficiency and greenhouse gas solutions has allowed Bryce to match his analytical skill-set with his interests in sustainability, government administration and organizational dynamics.
+After being promoted to a full-time GVC team member in 2011, Bryce took the lead on wrapping up the first phase of the program, and continues to manage successive phases.
+Working with governments to identify energy efficiency and greenhouse gas solutions has allowed Bryce to match his analytic skill-set with his interests in sustainability, governance and organizational dynamics.

 Before joining the GVC, Bryce obtained a Bachelor’s degree in Economics from California State University, Stanislaus.
 Coincidentally, a large portion of the research he conducted for his senior project relied on publications developed by the GVC.
 Bryce decided to continue his education at CSU Stanislaus, and received a Master of Public Administration (MPA) degree in May of 2012.
 During his time as a graduate student, he completed internships at the City of Merced and CSU Stanislaus, as well as a service-learning project for the Turlock Police Department, each focused on organizational development.
 Bryce is especially proud of his two-year service to CSU Stanislaus as a student leader, where he was named Student Leader of the Year in 2010 for, as the Office of Student Affairs put it, “working tirelessly to improve participation and awareness in a student-led initiative on campus”.
 Bryce is a second-generation Central Valley native, born at Castle Airforce Base in Atwater and raised in Hilmar.